 Which Kind of Ecommerce Partner is Right for Your Brand?

 If your brand only sells domestically and has the right resources in place, it’s feasible to act as your own merchant record.
 Maintaining a merchant account and standardizing processes for reporting, settlements, and reconciliations is simpler within your home country borders.

 The value of outsourcing these responsibilities comes into play when brands want to go global.
 To sell globally, you need international merchant accounts that enable local payment methods, calculate accurate taxes, and comply with international regulations.

 Growing brands need global partners

-Outsourcing merchant and seller of record responsibilities to a partner who has extensive knowledge and experience is important to guarantee your brand is shielded from all risk in both the short- and long-term.
-The more experienced your partner is in helping growing brands expand across borders, the more critical mass they have to improve authorization rates and remove the risks associated with going global.
+Outsourcing merchant of record responsibilities to a partner who has extensive knowledge and experience is important to guarantee your brand is shielded from risk in both the short- and long-term.
+The more experienced your partner is in helping growing brands expand across borders, the more critical mass they have to improve authorization rates and mitigate the risks associated with going global.